invariantua/A-Compression-Based-Framework/README.md

 **The Difference Field and Emergent Invariants**

 At the current stage, this project should be understood as an early conceptual research program rather than a completed theory.
 Its central proposal is that reality may not fundamentally consist of ready-made objects located in space and time.
-Instead, there may exist a more primitive **Difference Field** (`D`), from which stable structures, information, space, time, and the subject (`S`) emerge through multilevel compression and the formation of invariants (`I`, `\mathcal{I}`).
+Instead, there may exist a more primitive **Difference Field** (`D`), from which stable structures, information, space, time, and the subject (`S`) emerge through multilevel compression and the formation of invariants ($\mathcal{I}$).

 The purpose of this repository is to make these materials openly available for critical examination, refinement, translation, and interdisciplinary discussion.